Build It And They Will Not Come: Finding Users For Your SaaS

 How do I get people to care?

 That problem is less comfortable because it does not behave like a backlog item.
-You cannot simply implement "get users" in one pull request.
+You cannot implement "get users" in one pull request.

 User acquisition is a system of repeated attempts: